Tom-PIT/Connected.Docs/en/Logistics/Documents/Issues.md

 - You see the **Document** section (header information)
 - You see all **Details** representing the issued items
 - You can edit documents in **Draft** status
-- You can also print or export the document
+- You can print or export draft or committed documents
 - Published (Committed) documents are read-only except for reversal creation

 ![Issue reviewing](../Assets/IssueReviewing.png "Issue reviewing")